 Our work is highly collaborative.
 In partnership with performing arts and cultural centers, community-based arts organizations, and educational institutions, we have worked with many of the region’s leading performing, media, and visual artists to explore the human spiritual condition and to unearth and illuminate cultural histories of the Southwest and Latin America.
 Our interdisciplinary productions have integrated media, music, dance, storytelling, and innovative lighting design, and have been featured in festivals such as the International Hispanic Theatre Festival in Miami, the Telluride Theatre Festival in Colorado, the New Voices Festival at The Public Theater in New York City, and SXSW in Austin.

-Our May 2015, They Shoot Mexicans, Don’t They? production was a special immersive theater experience featuring live music from LA Grammy winning members of the band Quetzal.
+Our May 2015, They Shoot Mexicans, Don’t They? production was a special immersive theater experience at the San Gabriel Mission Playhouse featuring live music from Grammy-winning members of the band Quetzal.
 Guests experienced the Playhouse in a whole new way in this site-specific performance that tells the story of a New York producer aiming to make a movie of the fabled Mission Play.
 They Shoot Mexicans, Don't They? was supported in part by the National Association of Latino Arts and Cultures, the Ford Foundation, Southwest Airlines, and the Surdna Foundation through a grant from the NALAC Fund for the Arts.
-MORE INFO HERE

 Properties of Silence